About the Detroit Gye Nyame

 Geographic Scope

-The Detroit Gye Nyame Graduate Chapter serves five counties across Southeast Michigan:
+The Detroit Gye Nyame Graduate Chapter serves five counties across Southeast Michigan.

 Wayne County